 A personal financial plan is your map to actualising your financial goals in the future.
 It comprises a budget, an emergency corpus, wealth-building investments, retirement savings, and a healthy savings corpus.
 This plan is essential to helping you meet your changing financial needs, grow your wealth, stay prepared for potential financial crises, save for retirement, and manage your finances on a daily basis.

-Expenditure, Income, Savings, Investment, and Protection are the five areas that are critical to shaping your personal financial planning.
+Expenditure, income, savings, investments, and protection are the five areas that are critical to shaping your personal financial planning.

 Any sound financial plan will comprise the following seven key components: